docsdevbr/symfony-doc-pt-br/configuration/micro_kernel_trait.rst

             return new Kernel($context['APP_ENV'], (bool) $context['APP_DEBUG']);
         };

 That's it!
-To test it, start the :doc:`Symfony Local Web Server
+To test it, start the :ref:`Symfony local web server <symfony-cli-server>`:
-</setup/symfony_server>`:

 .. code-block:: terminal